martinaguero/deep/README.md

 ```sh
 java -jar deep.jar
 ```
-_The first time it is executed it will create a deep.ini (in the same path as the deep.jar) to setup the paths to jars._
+⋅⋅ *The first time it is executed it will create a deep.ini (in the same path as the deep.jar) to setup the paths to jars.
 2. Edit the deep.ini with the paths to the jar of the project [source] and the library [library].
 The namespace is the threshold from were it search the class to be matched into the source project (e.g. org.apache.commons.logging).